 Researcher from Lulea University of Technology and other universities in Sweden are working close with our developers, which together with our work for several cultural sectors give us strength in preservation area.

-The LDP Centre consists today of four parts working together with long-term digital preservation and access.
-The parts are as below:
+The LDP Centre consists today of The National Archives of Sweden and Luleå University of Technology working together with long-term digital preservation and access.

 Center formations is a form of co-operation between different parts, called members.

 The co-operation can take many different forms.
 In our point of view we can work with a number of municipalities detecting the same problems.
 But it can also be organizations from different areas dealing with similar challenges, were we find co-operation appropriate.
 It is the members needs that decides which joint projects will be implemented.